 DID YOU KNOW?
 Mount Mayon is considered as a faultless exemplary stratovolcano and it surely deserved its nickname“the world`s most perfect cone”.
 This unbelievably symmetrical mount was formed through quite frequent eruptions, thus flows of lava, which were able to overcome erosive forces that quickly modify the slopes of volcanoes.

 The highly active Pacaya (2560 m) is a more than 20 000 years old, large stratovolcanic complex, consisting of three old summits: Cerro Grande (2560 m), Cerro Chiquito (2460 m) and Cerro Chino (2260 m).
 It is located 30 km from the Guatemala City, in Guatemala.

-Pacaya had been dormant for a century until 1965 and it has been regularly spewing since then.
-On average, it steams every 15 minutes and it is characterised by strombolian explosions.
-The volcano produces frequent outbursts of lava bombs which look like fire balls ejected to long distances.
+Pacaya had been dormant for over a century until 1965 and it has been regularly spewing since then.
+On average, it steams every 15 minutes and it is characterized by strombolian explosions.
+The volcano produces frequent outbursts of lava bombs which look like fireballs ejected to long distances.
 The major eruption in 2010 resulted in a deadly tropical cyclone Agatha, followed by damaging floods and severe landslides.